hark130/keen-risk/slides_raw/06_02-C_Prog-Memory_Concepts.rst

 * Memory Concepts
 	* Binary Sections
 	* Memory Regions
+	* Pros/Cons
+	* Which region should I use?
 	* Storage Classes
-	* What goes where?
-	* Pros/Cons
 * Memory Map of a Linux Process
 * Demonstration
 * Resources